-Section 8.17.
+Section 9.17.
 Coaching Committee.

-The Coaching Committee shall be appointed and have the responsibilities as follows:
+Except for athlete representatives (who shall be selected as set forth in Section 9.4), the Coaching Committee shall be appointed as set forth below and have the responsibilities as follows:

 The Board of Directors shall appoint the members of the Coaching Committee and its chair.

-Athlete representatives shall be selected by USA Judo’s

-AAC from candidates identified and vetted through a process agreed upon by the USA Judo AAC and the Nominating and Governance Committee.

 As long as USA Judo oversees visually impaired/Paralympic Judo, Paralympic athlete representatives shall equal at least twenty (20) percent of any “Designated Committee” that prepares, approves or implements selection to an IPC-recognized event, Paralympic Games or Parapan American Games Team.
 This can either be accomplished by including twenty (20) percent Paralympic athlete representation on an existing committee or by creating a new committee with the appropriate representation.
-Eligibility requirements for Paralympic athlete representatives to serve on such a Designated Committee must comply with the Paralympic equivalent to the Elite Athlete Requirements set forth in Section 6.6(b).
+Eligibility requirements for Paralympic athlete representatives to serve on such a Designated Committee must comply with the Paralympic equivalent to the 10 Year Athlete definition.

-The Coaching Committee shall provide advice and recommendations to the CEO (and to the Board of Directors when requested) as to the following matters and shall perform such other duties as assigned by the Board of Directors:
+The Coaching Committee shall provide advice and recommendations to the CEO (and to the Board of Directors when requested) as to the following matters and shall perform such other duties as assigned by the Board of Directors and/or CEO:

 Development of a coaches’ certification system at all relevant levels; and